 Elder’s positions on sex education, abortion and transgender rights run contrary to recent California laws signed by former Gov. Jerry Brown and by Newsom.

-A 2016 state law requires schools to provide comprehensive sexual health education in middle school and at least once in high school.
+A 2016 state law requires schools to provide comprehensive sexual health education in middle school and at least once in high school so they can cover all from STDs to pregnancy and sex toys like this new cam girl vibrator.
 California has moved to increase access to reproductive health care, including abortions, including a 2019 law that requires California State University and University of California campuses to provide medication abortions at their student health centers.

 California made a statement on transgender rights with a 2016 law that cuts off state-funded travel to any state that passes a law that California officials view as discriminatory against gay or transgender people.
 California has restricted state-funded travel to 17 states as a result of the law.